Burps That Taste Like Cheerios | Surprising Causes Explained

 How does acid reflux influence burps that taste like Cheerios?

-Acid reflux allows acidic stomach contents to flow back into the esophagus, mixing with food particles and saliva.
-This mixture can alter the flavor perception during burping, sometimes resulting in a mild, cereal-like taste reminiscent of Cheerios.
+Acid reflux allows stomach contents to flow back into the esophagus, mixing with food particles and saliva.
+This mixture can alter flavor perception during burping, sometimes resulting in a mild, cereal-like taste reminiscent of Cheerios.

 Do stomach acids affect why burps taste like Cheerios?